philkleer/create-lattes-cv/README.md

 # English version

 # 👷🏼‍♀️ ⚠ Still under construction, it is not ready for all types of entrances.

+The template is available on [Typst](https://typst.app/universe/package/curriculo-acad) _online editor_, as *curriculo-acad*.
+You can directly use this link to create a project: [link](https://typst.app/app?template=curriculo-acad&version=0.1.0).
+Don't forget to upload your to TOML transformed XML file into the project.

 [LATTES](https://lattes.cnpq.br) is a great platform for academics to store all their scientific work.
 However, the export options are quite frustrating, as exporting to RTF does not result in a well-formatted résumé.